Difference of a Hauptmodul for $\Gamma_{0}(N)$ and certain Gross-Zagier type CM value formulas

 \section{Abstract}

-In this work, we show that the difference of a Hauptmodul for a genus zero group $\Gamma_{0}(N)$ as a Hilbert modular function on $Y_{0}(N)\times Y_{0}(N)$ is a Borcherds lift of type $(2,2)$.
-As applications, we derive Monster denominator formula like product expansions for these Hilbert modular functions and certain Gross-Zagier type CM value formulas.
+In this work, we show that the difference of a Hauptmodul for a genus zero group $\Gamma_{0}(N)$ as a modular function on $Y_{0}(N)\times Y_{0}(N)$ is a Borcherds lift of type $(2,2)$.
+As applications, we derive Monster denominator formula like product expansions for these modular functions and certain Gross--Zagier type CM value formulas.

 \allowdisplaybreaks